 The Littlest Guesthouse is a villa with only 3 guest rooms available, nestled in a leafy neighborhood of Bangkok’s Surasak area.
 Amongst the hustle and bustle of the city, this is a little nest of peace in between high-rise buildings.
-You’re in the centre of it all, while enjoying the calmness within the guesthouse’s area, that consists in an spacious villa and garden area.
+You’re in the center of it all, while enjoying the calmness within the guesthouse’s area, that consists in a spacious villa and garden area.

 To match the room, the en-suite bathroom was also very spacious.
 The shower was excellent (including rain shower and hand shower) and the fact that the bath area is decorated with some plants makes you feel like you’re in nature – yet with the comforts of modern indoor facilities!

-We had never had Thai breakfast before and we would absolutely recommend it now: congee (rice soup) with meat balls and vegetables, that settle in your stomach perfectly as first meal of the day.
+We had never had Thai breakfast before and we would absolutely recommend it now: congee (rice soup) with meatballs and vegetables, that settle in your stomach perfectly as the first meal of the day.
 It might sound heavy but it’s actually full-filling, balanced and very tasty!

 The Littlest Guesthouse is a sweet place that feels like home while you stay in Bangkok – at least for us, it sure felt like it!